Hodge decomposition for generalized Vekua spaces in higher dimensions: Generalized Vekua spaces

 if and only if $u=w_0/(fg)+(f\vec w)/g$ is solution of the \textit{quaternionic Beltrami equation} \cite{DelPor2019}

 A similar relation was established in \cite{Santa2019} in order to analyze the Calderón problem in three and higher dimensions.
-In order to consider a similar Clifford extension of the above equivalence, we will decompose the $C\ell_{0,n}$-valued solutions of the Vekua equation into its scalar and non-scalar part.
-From now on, $\text{Sc }(w)=w_0$ and $\text{NSc }(w)=w-w_0$ means the scalar and the non-scalar part of $w$, respectively.
-Now, we will see that there exists an equivalence with a Clifford Beltrami equation, thus generalizing the results obtained in \cite{Santa2019, DelPor2019}. \begin{proposition} Let $\alpha=\nabla f/f$ and $\beta=\nabla g/g$ with $f, g$ scalar functions in $ W^{1,\infty}(\Omega)$.
-Then $w=w_0+\text{NSc }(w)$ is solution of \eqref{eq:Vekua_equation} in $\Omega$ if and only if
+In order to consider a similar Clifford extension of the above equivalence, we will decompose the $C\ell_{0,n}$-valued solutions of the Vekua equation as follows